-Career pathway programs lead to the attainment of a recognized post-secondary credential consisting of an industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a license recognized by the State involved or Federal Government, or an associate or Baccalaureate degree with opportunities to obtain advanced standing throughout the pipeline e.g., early college credit, etc.
+Career pathway programs lead to the attainment of a recognized post-secondary credential consisting of an industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a

-- Recognized credentials are defined at all stages of the pathway. - Connections between the pathway credentials are clearly defined including how they can be stacked and built upon for career and educational advancement. - Opportunities for advanced placement, e.g. early college credit, are available throughout the pathway.
+- Recognized credentials are defined at all stages of the pathway. - Connections between the pathway credentials are clearly defined including how they can be stacked and built upon for career and educational advancement. - Opportunities for advanced placement, e.g., early college credit, are available throughout the pathway.